The SIPOC diagram is a six sigma tool that we use for business processes.

 The inputs used or made in this process are either provided by other processes or internally or by another party or external customer.

 In the service industry, process inputs derive from other related methods.
 In the manufacturing industry, raw materials such as inputs can be obtained from the same company or imported from other manufacturing industries, and there are also many companies.

-These are the suppliers for data- vegetable vendors, grocery stores, furniture, music systems, ingredients obtained from various vendors’ crockery for cooking.
+These are the suppliers for data- vegetable vendors, grocery stores, furniture, music systems, ingredients obtaining from various vendors’ crockery for cooking.

 All these inputs consist of X; they affect the input process and have a good result late.

-Since processing is always dependent on the input and received as input, if your outputs do not meet the customer’s needs and requirements, you have some problem with the input or processing steps.
+Since processing always depends on the input and received as input, if your outputs do not meet the customer’s needs and requirements, you have some problem with the input or processing steps.

 There may be a chance that the supplier is providing the right input.
 Therefore, inputs play a very important role in the process.

 In the hotel industry, we often receive different inputs from different vendors.
 These inputs are used for a single process, which is customer service.